 A month after the September 11 terrorist attacks, former President George W. Bush announced the formation of a nationwide educational effort to "fight fear with friendship. " "We're going to ask schools all across the USA to join with schools in other countries, to spread the message that we care for each other, that we want to understand each other better," Bush said.
+The result was Friendship Through Education, a consortium of organizations that connect classrooms and children in more than one-hundred countries both through the Internet and offline.
+Projects run the gamut and have included creating "comfort quilts" for sick children in Pakistan, sending letters to children in refugee camps, and taking part in an online student conference on human rights.
+Here are some samples of Internet projects that promote global understanding: International Schools CyberFair Square of Life.
 United Nations Intl School: International Award Program.
 The International Award Program (IA) is a self-development program which equips students with life skills that help them make a difference within themselves, their communities, and the world.